-She was an actress, singer and muse to Man Ray.
-Known as the “Queen of Montparnasse” she influenced the trajectory of Paris’s roaring 1920s.
+Kiki de Montparnasse was an actress, singer, and muse of Man Ray.
+Known as the “Queen of Montparnasse,” she influenced the trajectory of Paris’s roaring 1920s.

-Beyond her well-documented beauty (frequently unclothed) she was a woman who understood the power of possessing agency over her image.
+Beyond her well-documented beauty, Kiki was a woman who understood the power of possessing agency over her image.
 She wasn’t a passive muse.
-She became an independent artist in her own right, leading the way for the women whose visionary spirits and in-charge attitudes we admire today.
+She became an independent artist in her own right, leading the way for other women whose visionary spirits and in-charge attitudes we admire today.

-She became a fixture in the Montparnasse social scene and a popular artist’s model, posing for dozens of artists, including Sanyu (painter), Chaim Soutine, Julian Mandel, Tsuguharu Foujita, Constant Detré, Francis Picabia, Jean Cocteau, Arno Breker, Alexander Calder, Per Krohg, Hermine David, Moise Kisling, Pablo Gargallo, Mayo, and Tono Salazar.
+Kiki became a fixture in the Montparnasse social scene and a popular artist’s model.
+She posed for dozens of artists including Sanyu (painter), Chaim Soutine, Julian Mandel, Tsuguharu Foujita, Constant Detré, Francis Picabia, Jean Cocteau, Arno Breker, Alexander Calder, Per Krohg, Hermine David, Moise Kisling, Pablo Gargallo, Mayo, and Tono Salazar.

-But her most famous romance was with Man Ray.
-He also created her most memorable image – the photograph Le Violon D’Ingres, which shows a naked Kiki, seated and viewed from behind, with two ‘f’s in her back; a celebration of her violin-curves, and a statement that she was, in effect, an instrument for the creation of art.
+The most memorable images of Kiki de Montparnasse are probably those by her lover and artistic partner – Man Ray.
+The two met in 1921 and soon after became a star couple in Surrealist circles.
+Both of them were extremely talented and combined their passion for art and each other.
+One such example is Man Ray’s photograph Le Violon D’Ingres, which shows a naked Kiki, seated and viewed from behind, with two ‘f’s on her back.
+It is both a celebration of her violin curves and a statement that she was, in effect, an instrument for the creation of art.

-Despite their intense connection, Kiki ultimately went too far for Man Ray and soon Man Ray left Kiki for his photographic protege, Lee Miller.
+Despite their intense connection, Kiki ultimately went too far for Man Ray and soon he left Kiki for his photographic protégé, Lee Miller.

-A symbol of bohemian and creative Paris, at age of twenty-eight she was declared the Queen of Montparnasse.
-Even during difficult times, she maintained her positive attitude, saying “all I need is an onion, a bit of bread, and a bottle of red [wine]; and I will always find somebody to offer me that.”
-So French!
+A symbol of bohemian and creative Paris, at the age of twenty-eight she was declared the Queen of Montparnasse.
+Even during difficult times, she maintained her positive attitude, saying:

-Her reign ended along with the decade.
+Kiki’s “reign” ended along with the decade.
 She seemed unable to function outside Paris – an attempt to break into the American film industry of the 1930s failed.
-In her last years, Kiki slipped into self-parody, singing for tourists in the Montparnasse cafes, to fund her voracious cocaine and alcohol habits.
+In her last years, Kiki slipped into self-parody, singing for tourists in the Montparnasse cafes to fund her voracious cocaine and alcohol habits.

-Kiki died in 1953 after collapsing outside her flat in Montparnasse, at the age of fifty-one, apparently of complications of alcoholism or drug dependence.
-Tsuguharu Foujita has said that, with Kiki, the glorious days of Montparnasse were buried forever.
-Hemingway wrote about her that she “dominated the era of Montparnasse more than Queen Victoria ever dominated the Victorian era.”
+Sadly, Kiki died in 1953 after collapsing outside her flat in Montparnasse at the age of fifty-one, apparently due to complications of alcoholism or drug dependence.
+Tsuguharu Foujita said that, with Kiki, the glorious days of Montparnasse were buried forever and Hemingway wrote about her that: